 Sometimes we have a "Cotton" day.
 Cotton is awesome fabric.
 It is very practical.
 I have some cotton sheets that get softer with every wash.
 Cotton clothing breathes and keeps me cool on hot days.
 God is all over our "Cotton" days.
 His Word softens our heart and even if things begin to heat up, we stay cool!

 For the Christian, everyday is a "Gold Lame" day.
 Gold Lame sparkles in the light.
 This fabric is mostly used for special occasions.
 "Gold Lame" symbolizes God's eternal promise of Heaven, but it also reminds us that we are "Royal."
 When God shines His light on us, we Sparkle!
 Today and forevermore, we are "Children of the King."

-We will have a short Bible study and then divide into groups to work on the Prayer Quilts.
-Fabric and Notions will be provided.
+We will have a short Bible study and then divide into groups to continue work on the Prayer Quilts.
 If you have a sewing kit, rotary cutter, and/or a cutting mat, please bring them along with you.